Feeding Mandan’s Students

 The Healthy Hunger-Free Kids Act (HHFKA) sought to increase the availability of fruits and vegetables, whole grains, and fat-free and low-fat fluid milk in school meals, and reduce the levels of sodium, saturated fat and trans fat to meet the nutritional needs of school children within their calorie requirements.
 The intent was to provide nutrient-dense meals (high in nutrients and low in calories) that better meet the dietary needs of school children and protect their health.
 The Act sought to improve lunches and breakfasts by requiring schools to adhere to some strict guidelines.
 Examples of some of those guidelines are:

-- Offer fruits and vegetables as two separate meal component
+· Offer fruits and vegetables as two separate meal components

 We understand that not every child has the same preference for food and we do have options in place to accommodate that.
 In elementary school, children are allowed to have a choice between different kinds of fresh fruit, canned fruit, fresh vegetables and hot vegetables each day.
-They have their choice of a hot entrée or boxed meal that still contains the same nutritional needs as our hot lunch.
+They have their choice of a hot entrée or a grab n’ go meal.
 Each of these choices meets the United States Department of Agriculture (USDA) nutritional standards we must follow.

 We are required to offer five food groups at each meal.
 If they prefer, students only have to choose any of three of the five food group items.
 One requirement is that they must choose a fruit or a vegetable.